Battle of Hwacheon: Battle

-The 1st Marines again bore the brunt of PVA probes on the night of 24-25 April, but accurate close-in fires by 105mm and 155mm howitzers kept potential attackers at a distance.
+The 1st Marines again bore the brunt of PVA probes on the night of 24-25 April, but accurate close-in fires by 105 mm and 155 mm howitzers kept potential attackers at a distance.
 The 2nd Battalion repelled a PVA company in the only major action of the evening.
 The PVA were still lurking in the west as became evident when patrols departing friendly lines in that area quickly struck a PVA hornet's nest the following morning.
 One such patrol was pinned down less than 200 yd from friendly lines.
 Another platoon suffered 18 casualties and had to be extricated from an ambush by tanks.
 On the other hand, 5th Marines and 1st KMC scouts ventured 1 mi to the north without contact.
 Air and artillery plastered the western flank, but PVA machine gun, mortar, and artillery fire continued to hit Marine positions.
-In the 1st Marines’ zone PVA gunners found the 3rd Battalion command post, wounding the Regimental commander, Colonel McAlister; the Battalion commander, Lieutenant Colonel Banning; the executive officer; and Major Trompeter, the operations officer.
-Banning and the executive officer had to be evacuated, and Major Trompeter took over the battalion.
-Colonel McAlister refused evacuation and remained in command of the regiment.
+In the 1st Marines’ zone PVA gunners found the 3rd Battalion command post, wounding the Regimental commander, Colonel McAlister; the Battalion commander, Lieutenant colonel Banning; the executive officer; and Major Trompeter, the operations officer.
+Banning and the executive officer had to be evacuated, and Trompeter took over the battalion.
+McAlister refused evacuation and remained in command of the regiment.
 It was obvious the PVA were biding their time until they could gather enough strength for another try at the Marine lines.
 There was continual pressure, but the 11th Marines' artillery harassment and interdiction fires, direct fire by Marine tanks, and an air umbrella prevented a major assault.
 PVA action was limited to only a few weak probes and a handful of mortar rounds as the Marines moved back.
 The 1st Marine Division reached the modified Kansas Line in good order.
 Despite suffering more than 300 casualties in the last 48 hours, the Marines handled everything the PVA threw at them and still held a firm grip on the IX Corps' right flank when the PVA offensive ground to a halt.